sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 }
 ```

-As a consequence, the following policy denies all actions.
-That is, the second statement of the policy has no consequences:
+As a consequence, the following policy will effectively deny all actions.
+That is, the second statement of the policy is inconsequential and could be removed, as it has no effect:

 ```json
 {